 People often ask us when California Sea Urchin (or uni) is in season.
 We’re quite lucky in California to have access to this beloved product year-round!
 Still, demand for uni often far exceeds supply, especially when dealing with California sea urchin.
 Here’s why…

-Uni refers to the edible gonads of the California sea urchin.
+Uni refers to the edible gonads of the sea urchin.
 Yep, you read that correctly, in case you didn’t know.
-And it’s considered a delicacy throughout the world, which explains the year around demand, but why California sea urchin (uni) specifically?
+And it’s considered a delicacy throughout the world, which explains the year around demand.
+But why California sea urchin (uni) specifically?

 Why Is California Sea Urchin So Special?

-The answer lies in the kelp forests.
+California uni is especially sought after for its flavor and texture, a uniqueness credited to water temperature and the kelp California sea urchins feed on.
 Along with providing shelter, kelp forests serve as a primary food source for sea urchins and thousands of other invertebrates, fish, and marine mammal species.
-Kelp forests result in well fed sea urchins and high-quality uni!
+Healthy kelp forests result in well fed sea urchins and high-quality uni!

 Unfortunately, demand sometimes outweighs our supply of California sea urchin.
-It’s currently estimated that more than 90 percent of the kelp forests have disappeared along the Northern California Coast.
+It’s currently estimated that more than 90 percent of the kelp forests have disappeared along the Northern California coast.
 This is due to several contributing factors, including an unprecedented marine heat wave occurring in the eastern equatorial Pacific Ocean.
-When there is less kelp for urchins to feed on, their gonads don’t grow.
-Small gonads mean poor-quality uni.
+When there is less kelp for urchins to feed on, their gonads don’t grow, which means there is less high quality uni available on the market.

 The commercial red sea urchin fishery in our home state of California is open every week, year-round.
 Changes in regulations occur from June 1 to November 1, limiting harvesting to five days a week, but otherwise, divers may go out any time when conditions are good.